 As they get a little older (4-5) it is more appropriate to start using real words for body parts rather than play words so your child can begin to better understand their body.
 They are also old enough to understand that touching might feel good and is fine, but should be done in private, and nobody should ever touch them in a way that makes them uncomfortable.

-- Use picture books: there are some great pre-school books and teaching aids out there that cover the subject in an age appropriate manner
+There are some great pre-school books and teaching aids out there that cover the subject in an age-appropriate manner.

 For now, my three-year-old seems completely satisfied with the answer that it is simply something that happens and it’s perfectly normal.
 And when the subject comes up again, I hope I’m armed and ready to answer a little more succinctly!